 - Play to your strengths personally.
 Don’t try to do something you’ll hate doing.

-- Gets you the MOST bang for the buck.
+- Get you the MOST bang for the buck.
 Don’t do lots of things that only generate nickels and dimes.
 You may have to try several things before you figure out what works — just ditch the ineffective efforts fast.

 - Are “rinse and repeatable.”
 Do productive fundraising that can be repeated every year.
 Then you won’t be reinventing the wheel every January.

-- Builds your donor family.
+- Build your donor family.
 THE most important thing you can do as a fundraiser is to bring in new donors.
 So make sure the fundraising activities you’re planning cannot only raise money but identify new donors, too.